danielrunejensen/chess-move-validator/README.md

 {'move': 'Ra1-a2', 'valid': False, 'message': 'Pa2 is blocking the path '}
 ```

 Here is the same command again but this time with the display flag set.
-It will validate just the same but at the same time it will print a far from perfect chess board representation in yor terminal.
+It will validate just the same but at the same time it will print a far from perfect chess board representation in your terminal.

 ```
 python main.py a1a2 --display